strimzi/strimzi-kafka-bridge/HACKING.md

 ## Building everything

-`make all` command can be used to trigger all the tasks above - build the Java code, Docker image, tag it and push it to the configured repository.
+The `make all` command can be used to trigger all the tasks above - build the Java code, Docker image, tag it and push it to the configured repository.

-`make` invokes Maven for packaging Java based applications (that is, Cluster Operator, Topic Operator, ...).
+`make` invokes Maven for packaging Java based applications.
 The `mvn` command can be customized by setting the `MVN_ARGS` environment variable when launching `make all`.
 For example, `MVN_ARGS=-DskipTests make all` can be used to avoid running the unit tests.

 ## Release

-`make release` target can be used to create a release.
+The `make release` target can be used to create a release.
-Environment variable `RELEASE_VERSION` (default value `latest`) can be used to define the release version.
+The `RELEASE_VERSION` environment variable (default value `latest`) can be used to define the release version.
 The `release` target will:
-* Update all tags of Docker images to `RELEASE_VERSION`
+* Update all the tags of Docker images to `RELEASE_VERSION`
-* Update documentation version to `RELEASE_VERSION`
+* Update the documentation version to `RELEASE_VERSION`
-* Set version of the main Maven project to `RELEASE_VERSION`
+* Set the version of the main Maven project to `RELEASE_VERSION`
-* Create ZIP and TAR.GT archives with the Strimzi Kafka Bridge which can be used outside of Kubernetes / OpenShift
+* Create ZIP and TAR.GZ archives with the Strimzi Kafka Bridge which can be used outside of Kubernetes / OpenShift

 The `release` target will not build the Docker images - they should be built and pushed automatically by Travis CI when the release is tagged in the GitHub repository.
 It also doesn't deploy the Java artifacts anywhere.